 Even more importantly, it confirms her frame of power: that he must serve her and execute her tasks (and do so properly).

-Cherry on the pie, that’s a nasty and aggressive way of communicating and it does nothing good to the relationship (a relationship where the man understands relationship power dynamics is a better relationship for both).
+Cherry on the pie, that’s a nasty and aggressive way of communicating and it does nothing good to the relationship.

 How to Deal With Blaming